jurgenfd/spacebattle/README.md

 - Rewrote to advanced loops as much as possible
 - Refactored to remove duplicate code

-Differences between this game and the setup in school assignment with Zeeslag
+Differences between this game and the setup in school assignment with Zeeslag are:
 - Boats of same length have different names here.
 I.e.
     Submarine and Destroyer both have length 3.

 TODO:
 - Understand the probability alg. in ai.js.
-- Test restarts better.
+- Test restarting after a game.

 FIXME:
 - Sometimes in the human board a square is set to not to be sunk where the rest of the ship is. ;-)